Training dynamic models using early exits for automatic speech recognition on resource-constrained devices

 \section{Results}

-All results reported in this section are expressed in terms of word error rates (WERs) computed on the standard test partitions of the three datasets \footnote{Results on the dev-sets are not reported for the sake of space but are available.}.
-Tab.~\ref{tab:results_scratch_libri} reports the performance on LibriSpeech at different exits both training from scratch using the Conformer-CTC and Conformer-AED models, and fine-tuning Wav2Vec2-CTC.
-For each model we also report the performance of the corresponding single-exit model for comparison.
+All results reported in this section are expressed in terms of word error rates (WERs) computed on the standard test partitions of the three datasets.
+Tab.~\ref{tab:results_scratch_libri} reports the performance on LibriSpeech at different exits, training Conformer-CTC and Conformer-AED models from scratch and fine-tuning Wav2Vec2-CTC and WavLM-CTC.
+For each model, we also report the performance of the corresponding single-exit model for comparison.

-In our settings, the performance for the Conformer-CTC model with 12 layers is 6.6\% on test-clean and 17.7\% on test-other.
-As expected, the WER is higher in the lower layers.
-The performance significantly decreases only in the lowest two exits (exits 2 and 4), while it remains not far from the best one (that of layer 12) in the middle layers (i.e., 6, 8 and 10), which, however, require significantly fewer parameters.
-Similar trends are achieved with the Conformer-AED model but with significantly better absolute performance (2.3\% and 6.0\% WER in the highest layer for test-clean and test-other, respectively).
-This absolute improvement is attributed both to the use of transformer-based decoders as well as to the language model rescoring, allowing the model to reach state-of-the-art on LibriSpeech.
-Tab. ~\ref{tab:results_scratch_libri} shows that the Wav2Vec2-CTC model exhibits a behaviour similar to the two Conformer models.
-However, since the pre-trained Wav2Vec2-CTC model has been optimised solely on the loss of the highest layer, it leads to very high WERs at the lower exits with an evident performance gain already at the 8th layer.
+The Conformer-CTC model with 12 layers achieves 6.5\% on test-clean and 17.7\% on test-other.
+As expected, WER is higher in the lower layers.
+The performance decreases significantly only in the lowest two exits (Layer 2, 4).
+In the middle layers (6, 8, 10), performance is comparable to that of the uppermost layer, while requiring significantly fewer parameters.
+Similar trends are achieved with Conformer-AED, but with significantly better overall performance (2.3\% and 6.0\% WER in the 12th layer for test-clean and test-other, respectively).
+This absolute improvement is attributed to the Transformer-based decoders and language model rescoring, allowing to reach state-of-the-art on LibriSpeech.
+Tab. ~\ref{tab:results_scratch_libri} shows that both models based on pre-trained backbones (Wav2Vec2-CTC and WavLM-CTC) exhibits similar behaviors.
+However, since in pretraining they have been optimised solely on the loss of the highest layer, they displays higher WERs at lower exits with a noticeable performance gain beginning at the 8th layer.